 ~ Gabriel Mojay

 On Sunday, the last day of the conference, I was able to catch two morning presentations.
-The first was “Staying Healthy through the Seasons with Aromatherapy and Ayurvedic Principals” with Jade Shutes.
-The interaction workshop began with an introduction to the Five Element Theory of Ayurveda followed by a four page questionnaire to ascertain our particular dosha.
+“Staying Healthy through the Seasons with Aromatherapy and Ayurvedic Principals” was the first, which included an introduction to the Five Element Theory of Ayurveda followed by a four page questionnaire to ascertain our particular dosha.
 Most of us were a combination of two, such as Vata/Pitta.
-Of all the wonderous information gathered through out the conference this workshop was the most practical for me, which I continue apply daily with new insights about the current season, myself and beneficial practices.

 There were a total of fourteen lectures and six workshops during the three days, along with an exhibitor area and lots of opportunities for conversation.
 On Monday, following the conference Cathy Skipper from France led a post conference workshop titled “Looking at the way essential oil’s different layers of action help to heal the ‘whole’ person.” which had students in the evergreen forest that lines the campus of Bastyr.